Latest political poll: Labour escapes Omicron backlash, Act down

 Labour has escaped an Omicron backlash in tonight's Newshub-Reid Research political poll, while support for National and the Green Party has both increased at the expense of Act.

-Support for Labour is at 44.3 per cent, an increase of 1.6 points.
+Support for Labour is at 44.3 per cent, an increase of 1.6 points on the last Newshub-Reid Research poll in November.

 Meanwhile, the Green Party has overtaken Act, now at 9.6 per cent, up 2.4 points compared to Act on 8 per cent, down a massive eight percentage points.